 The spirit of Vatican II was quickly adopted by the newly formed community.
 In 1968 Holy Cross Parish constructed a 16 classroom School of Religion across from the Parish Center.
 To assist in this important endeavor, three Immaculate Heart of Mary nuns from Monroe, Michigan to Holy Cross.
 In 1976 the priests of the Dominican Order assumed administration of Holy Cross Church until 1995.
 In 1988 construction of the present sanctuary was begun under the leadership of Father Daniel Shanahan O.P.
 In 1989 Archbishop Eugene Marino dedicated the new church and Father Edward Everitt O. P. became pastor.
 In 1995, administration of Holy Cross Parish was returned to priests of the Archdiocese of Atlanta, and Monsignor Paul Fogarty was installed as pastor.

-Father Patrick Kingery Fr.
-Patrick Kingery served as pastor from 2003 to 2009.
-In July, 2009 Fr.
-Richard Tibbetts was assigned to Holy Cross as pastor, giving the administration to the Order of Friars Minor Conventual.
 Fr.
+Richard Tibbetts served as pastor from 2009 to 2014.
+In September, 2014 Fr.
+Jude Michael Krill was assigned to Holy Cross as pastor, giving the administration to the Order of Friars Minor Conventual.
+Fr.
 Abelardo Huanca was assigned at the same time as parochial vicar and with Fr.
 Gary Johnson, who replaced Fr.
 Joseph Dorniak as parochial vicar, our clergy staff consists of three priests.
 Fr.
-Edward Danneker, retired and in residence at Holy Cross, assists with Masses.
+Reto Davatz, in residence at Holy Cross, assists with Masses.